yaredwb/FDM1D/docs/index.md

 $$
 --->

-The explicit method is known to be numerically stable and convergent for \(\kappa \leq 1/2\).
+The explicit method is known to be numerically stable and convergent for $$ \kappa \leq 1/2 $$.
 This implies that for a given spatial discretization, the time step must satisfy

 $$